Skip to main content

 Professor for Translational Urologic Oncology

-Maria De Santis is a medical oncologist, born, raised and educated in Vienna, Austria.
-She also attended medical school in Vienna.
-Dr De Santis is Professor for Translational GU-Oncology at Charité University Hospital in Berlin, Germany (“Charité Universitätsmedizin Berlin”) where she has also been serving as the chair of the Department of Interdisciplinary Genito-Urinary Cancer Medicine since 2018.
+Professor Maria De Santis is a medical oncologist, born, raised and educated in Vienna, Austria.
+Maria is Professor for Translational GU-Oncology at Charité University Hospital in Berlin, Germany (“Charité Universitätsmedizin Berlin”) where she has also been serving as the chair of the Department of Interdisciplinary Genito-Urinary Cancer Medicine since 2018.
 In addition, she has been appointed Adjunct Professor at the Department of Urology at the Medical University of Vienna, Austria, in 2016.

-In 2008, Dr De Santis qualified for the Venia Docendi (Privatdozentin) in Medicine at the Paracelsus Medizinische Privatuniversität in Salzburg, Austria, and she has been working clinically as a senior consultant at the 3rd Medical Department – Center of Oncology and Hematology- at Kaiser Franz Josef-Spital in Vienna, Austria, for 18 years, where she has also lead the GU-Oncology Service for 11 years.
+In 2008, Professor De Santis qualified for the Venia Docendi (Privatdozentin) in Medicine at the Paracelsus Medizinische Privatuniversität in Salzburg, Austria, and she has been working clinically as a Senior Consultant at the 3rd Medical Department – Center of Oncology and Hematology- at Kaiser Franz Josef-Spital in Vienna, Austria, for 18 years, where she has also led the GU-Oncology Service for 11 years.

 Allen Knight